Erivan Khanate: Armenians

-Christians Armenians formed a minority in the khanate, comprising some 20%, and formed no majority in any of the mahals (districts).
+Christians Armenians formed a minority in the khanate, comprising some 20 percent of the population, and formed no majority in any of the mahals (districts).
 The utter vast majority of the Armenians, some 80% of their total number, were located in the districts (mahals) of Kirk-Bulagh, Karbi-Basar, Surmalu, and Sardarabad.
 As with other minorities in Western Asia, they lived close to their "religious and administrative centers".
 There were also Armenians in the provincial capital of Erivan.
 There were reportedly no Armenians in the Sharur and Sa'dlu districts and only "very few" in Garni-Basar, Gökcha, Aparan, Talin, Sayyidli-Akhsakhli, and Vedi-Basar.

 Many events had led to the demise of the Armenian population from the region.
 Until the mid-fourteenth century, Armenians had constituted a majority in Eastern Armenia.
 At the close of the fourteenth century, after Timur's campaigns, Islam had become the dominant faith, and Armenians became a minority in Eastern Armenia.

 Shah Abbas I's deportation of much of the population from the Armenian Highlands in 1605 was one later event, when as many as 250,000 Armenians were removed from the region.
 To repopulate the frontier region of his realm, Shah Abbas II (1642–1666) permitted the Turkic Kangarlu tribe to return.
 Under Nader Shah (r.
 1736-1747), when the Armenians suffered excessive taxation and other penalties, many emigrated, particularly to India.

-Even though both Muslims and Armenians practiced the various professions, it were the Armenians who dominated the trade and professions in the khanate.
-They were thus of major economic significance to the Iranian administration.
-Though the Armenians sympathised with the Christian Russians, they were indifferent to them as a whole; immediate concerns, both rural and urban Armenians, was limited to socio-economic "well-being".
+Even though both Muslims and Armenians practiced various professions, it was the Armenians who dominated the trade and professions in the khanate.
+Thus, they were of major economic significance to the Iranian administration.
+Although the Armenians sympathised with the Christian Russians, they were indifferent to them as a whole; immediate concerns, both rural and urban Armenians, was limited to socio-economic "well-being".
 As long as the living conditions in the khanate were considered to be appropriate, the majority of Armenians felt no urge to take any actions.
 An example of this can be seen in 1808; when the Russians launched another siege in that year, in a 2nd attempt to take the city from the Iranians, the Armenians displayed "general neutrality".